z-shell/docs/wiki/zi/01-introduction/Hints-&-Tips.md

 ## Extending Git

-There are several projects that provide git extensions.
+Several projects provide git extensions.
 Installing them with ZI has many benefits:

 - all files are under `$HOME` – no administrator rights needed,
 - declarative setup (like Chef or Puppet) – copying `.zshrc` to a different account